AdrianOrcik/Unity_UseCase_RenderingTool/README.md

 * Can't modify specific cargo obj from prefab hrierarchy.
   * Read data from cargo obj then just work with data from own structure
 * Keep data in specific structure and dictionary is not serializable.
-  * Create own serializable dictionary in unity
+  * Create own serializable dictionary in unity and store into scriptable obj